 The Town of Oak Ridge adopts an annual budget for its General Fund, as required by the General Statutes.
 The budget is a legally adopted document that incorporates input from the citizens of the Town, the management of the Town, and the decisions of the Council about which services to provide and how to pay for them.
 It also authorizes the Town to obtain funds from identified sources to finance these current-period activities.
-The budgetary statement provided for the General Fund demonstrates how well the Town complied with the budget was adopted.
+The budgetary statement provided for the General Fund demonstrates how well the Town complied with the budget ordinance and whether or not the Town succeeded in providing the services as planned when the budget was adopted.
 The budgetary comparison statement uses the budgetary basis of accounting and is presented using the same format, language, and classifications as the legal budget document.
 The statement shows four columns: (1) the original budget as adopted by the council; (2) the final budget as amended by the council; (3) the actual resources, charges to appropriations, and ending balances in the General Fund; and (4) the difference or variance between the final budget and the actual resources and charges.

 Notes to the financial statements - The notes provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.
-The notes to the financial statements are on pages 21 through 33 of this report.
+The notes to the financial statements are on pages 21 through 34 of this report.